bluejay472/TouchSlider/README.md

 # TouchSlider
-A touch-sensitive slider designed for use with PDAFT
+An alpha-stage touch-sensitive slider designed for use with PDAFT

 WARNING: This slider is still in its alpha phase.
-There ARE going to be issues, it WILL mis-read some input.
+This is a slightly difficult build.
+It WILL mis-read some input.
+Most of its accuracy depends on your calibration.

 ANOTHER WARNING: I am very new to Arduino, so I probably won't be much help in fixing issues (Google is your best friend)